 We are also conscious that there are different ideas on the understanding of equality, freedom and fluidity of sexuality and gender and the government asks educators to share these different perspectives with students in secondary schools.

-At Ten Ten, our KS1 ‘Boys and Girls’ lesson is all about celebrating our God-given bodies and the things they enable us to do!
-In an age-appropriate way, children will be encouraged to notice similarities and celebrate differences between girls and boys.
-There is also an optional section for discussing external body parts (genitalia).
-Teachers leading this session should refer to the RSE Policy in the school to establish whether discussing genitalia is appropriate for the age and stage of your children.
+This session is all about celebrating our God-given bodies and the things they enable us to do!
+In an age-appropriate way, children will be encouraged to notice similarities and celebrate differences between girls and boys on physical, emotional and spiritual levels.
+There is also an optional* section for discussing external body parts (genitalia).

-When students reach Year 8, our ‘Appreciating Differences’ lesson builds on the teaching that our deepest identity is in God, students will learn about male/female differences, including issues such as gender stereotypes, gender dysphoria and what it means to be transgender.
-Equality is championed as being of great importance, whilst simultaneously crucial is celebrating difference.
-Students will learn that bullying and exclusion is always wrong, because every person is a child of God, worthy of love.
+Building on the teaching that our deepest identity is in God, students will learn about male/female differences including issues such as gender stereotypes, gender identity and gender dysphoria.
+Students will understand that equality is of great importance, and that we should celebrate our uniqueness.
+Students will learn about different perspectives regarding gender and transgender identity and they will know that bullying and marginalising others is always wrong because every person is a child of God, worthy of love.